Mission & History

 To engage members of our community in opportunities to prepare for life's challenges through delivery of

-* prevention education and life skills training, and
+* prevention education, focused primarily on alcohol, tobacco, other drugs and life skills training, and

 *programs that encourage healthy decision-making, positive choices, and peaceful living.